Dynamicaaa/rpx/docs/troubleshooting.md

-﻿# Troubleshooting
+# Troubleshooting

 ## Python runtime downloads every run
 RPX relies on `@dynamicaaa/pyrunner` which caches a portable Python runtime per project.
 Ensure the process can write to the PyRunner cache directory (`~/.pyrunner` by default).
 Use the `PYRUNNER_HOME` environment variable to override the location.

 ## `Unsupported RPA version` when reading an archive
 Double-check the archive header.
-RPX recognises `RPA-1.0`, `RPA-2.0`, `RPA-3.0`, `RPA-3.2`, and `RPA-4.0`.
-Archives with custom headers produced by modified engines need the `--header` flag during creation to match their expectations.
+RPX recognises `RPA-1.0`, `RPA-2.0`, `RPA-3.0`, `RPA-3.2`, `RPA-4.0`, and proprietary variants like `ZiX-12A`, `ZiX-12B`, and `ALT-1.0`.
+ZiX archives require the accompanying `loader.py`/`.pyc` file to recover their verification code.

+## `Failed to decompress index` on ZiX variants
+RPX automatically scans ahead for the start of the zlib stream when handling ZiX-12A/ZiX-12B archives.
+Ensure the matching loader file is present and rerun with `--debug` to confirm the detected junk prefix.
+For other custom headers you can override detection with `--header` to force the expected format.

 ## `Index offset ... is beyond file end`
 The header offset did not match the actual index location.
 This usually happens when the archive was truncated or when the index was stripped.
 For RPA-1.0 ensure the companion `.rpi` file is present next to the `.rpa` file.